 The vault toilet by the loop trail parking lot is the only toilet facilities in the backcountry area.
 Please use 'Leave No Trace" practices and dispose of human waste no less than 200 feet from a water source and cover all waste with soil and leaf matter.
 Please pack out any toilet paper and other litter.

-Open fires are strictly prohibited.
+Open fires such as campfires are strictly prohibited.
 All cooking must be done on camp stoves.

 There are no trash cans at Chopawamsic.
 Please pack out what you packed in.